MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 Example: Banks and credit card companies use classification models to detect unusual patterns or anomalies in financial transactions and flag potential fraudulent activities for further investigation.

-## 13. Explain sigmoid curve in Logistic Regression:
+## 13. Explain sigmoid curve in Logistic Regression

 ###### Ans13

 In logistic regression, the sigmoid curve, also known as the logistic function, is used to model the relationship between the dependent variable (usually binary, like 0 or 1) and one or more independent variables.
 The sigmoid function is an S-shaped curve that maps any real-valued number to a value between 0 and 1.

 The formula for the sigmoid function is: